eriktuck/gtm-dms-alpha/docs/pages/knowledge/tutorials/google-apps-script-tutorial.md

 ### 7.2 Create a file to store JavaScript

 * Click the "+" next to Files and select 'HTML'.
 Name the file `JavaScript` (note the file extension `.html` will automatically be added).
-Cut and paste everything in the script tags, *except for the code from step 5.5* into this file.
+Delete any existing code in the file and cut and paste everything in the script tags created instep 4 into this file.

 !!! note
     Everything must be between `script` tags in this file.